 Our 1:1 laptop program at the middle and upper divisions allows teachers to incorporate a wide variety of software applications and tools into their curricula.
 All students in grades five through twelve and all teachers have their own state-of-the-art laptop computers for use at school and home.
 Students in the Lower Division have access to classroom computers and iPads.

-All Grade 5 and Grade 6 students are issued a Chromebook for use at school.
+All Grade 5, 6 and 7 students are issued a Chromebook for use at school.

 - What software is provided to Stevenson students?